-How Outpatient Alcohol and Drug Rehab Works in Norwich, Connecticut
+How Outpatient Alcohol and Drug Treatment Works in Renton, Washington

-If you have been struggling with an extreme substance use disorder and addiction, outpatient drug treatment might not prove to be enough for you.
-Before you look for treatment for your substance abuse, you must first go through detoxification to rid your body completely of the substances you were abusing.
+If you have been grappling with an extreme substance use disorder and addiction, outpatient alcohol and drug rehabilitation may not prove suitable for you.
+Before you look for treatment for your addiction, you must first undergo detoxification to rid your body completely of the substances you were abusing.

-After the detox stage, the outpatient drug and alcohol rehab program will start the official work of therapy and recovery.
-In fact, these programs work best if you have already completed another form of treatment - such as a participating in an inpatient drug and alcohol rehabilitation program.
-You should also be considered medically stable enough that you can comfortably pursue treatment and recovery with minimal assistance.
+After the detox stage, the outpatient alcohol and drug rehabilitation program will start the official work of therapy and recovery.
+In fact, these programs work best if you have already completed another form of care - such as a staying in an inpatient drug and alcohol rehab program.
+You should also be deemed medically stable enough that you can easily pursue treatment and recovery without the need of constant monitoring.

-When you enter into an outpatient drug and alcohol rehab center in Norwich, the following services will be provided every week:
+When you enter into an outpatient drug and alcohol rehab facility in Renton, the following services will be provided every week: